Frank Hamilton (American musician): Atlanta years

 After decades of living in California, in 1985 Hamilton married Mary Susan Doyle Smith; she became a supportive stepmother to his son Evan from an earlier marriage.
-Mary worked for Delta Airlines, and Hamilton relocated with her to Atlanta.
+Mary worked for Delta Air Lines, and Hamilton relocated with her to Atlanta.
 She accompanied him on guitar, banjo, ukulele, and autoharp, and she also taught guitar.
 The occasion for the founding of the Frank Hamilton Folk School was Mary's sudden death in 2014.
 Bob Bakert, a friend of Frank's, volunteered to serve as Master of Ceremonies for the memorial concert for her, at Steve's Live Music in Sandy Springs.
 Concerned for Frank's well-being, and having heard of his interest in starting a second folk music school in Atlanta, Bakert suggested helping him achieve that goal; Hamilton responded positively.
 Together, they co-founded the Frank Hamilton School in the fall of 2015 in Atlanta, but the school soon outgrew its first location; this had also occurred in Chicago.
-Shelley Satonin-Hershkovits was the Executive Director of the School at Oakhurst Baptist Church in Decatur until 2021.
+Shelley Satonin-Hershkovits was the executive director of the School at Oakhurst Baptist Church in Decatur until 2021.
 Under the current leadership of Hamilton and Maura Hill Nicholson the school now meets in eight-week sessions at the Gillespie Building at Decatur Legacy Park.
 Nicholson teaches fiddle and various other classes, and Frank rotates teaching several classes including advanced guitar, ukulele, swing, and music theory.